zerasul/mdbook_en/14sound/sound.md

 As we can see, the three sound effects have been initialized and the variable has been set to 1, so we will load the first sound by default.

-After seeing the global variables and how we are going to initialize them, we will review the ```inputHandler``` function; which is in charge of managing each time we press a button in the controller.
+After seeing the global variables and how we are going to initialize them, we will review the ```inputHandler``` function, which is in charge of managing each time we press a button in the controller.
 We are going to review this function:

 ```c
 void inputHandler(u16 joy, u16 changed,